Van Long Nature Reserve – the Best Boat Ride in Vietnam! (2024)

 How to get to Van Long?

 Van Long is only about 18 km from the nearby city of Ninh Binh.
-There are no public buses that go between the two, but renting a motorcycle in Vietnam is easy and ubiquitous.
+No public buses connect the two, but renting a motorcycle in Vietnam is easy, rentals are ubiquitous, and driving one is essential for getting to places independently.
 Expect to pay around 100.000 VND (4$) to rent a motorcycle for a day.

 You can even rent a bicycle for around 25.000 VND (1$) and cycle there.
-It will take you around 90 minutes, but the terrain is flat and does not present any difficulties.
+It will take you around 90 minutes, but the terrain is flat and not too difficult on the legs.

 Most people don’t stay in the uneventful Ninh Binh, instead opting for the tourist hotspot Tam Coc and its boat ride.